HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Does receiving an HMRC expense email mean an investigation has started?

 No. Most HMRC emails related to expenses are behavioural prompts designed to encourage accurate reporting.
-However, repeated warnings, inconsistencies, or significant discrepancies may increase the likelihood of a formal enquiry.
+However, repeated warnings, inconsistencies or significant discrepancies may increase the likelihood of a formal enquiry.

 What percentage of home expenses can sole traders claim?